US Seat Allocation for the 2025 World Riichi Championship

 After reviewing the volunteer applications submitted to us, we're pleased to announce some additions.

-We are very happy to announce that we have accepted three new members onto the NARMA board:
+We are very happy to announce that we have accepted three new members onto the ARA board:

 • Steve Augustin